Kernel Data Recovery Blog

 Use this method to migrate emails if you:

-Before embarking on the migration process, it is crucial to ensure that you have successfully registered for an Office 365 subscription and have a verified domain.
-Additionally, make certain that the external domain name has been properly incorporated as an Alternative UPN suffix within the ‘Active Directory Domains & Trusts’ settings.
+Before proceeding towards the migration process, make sure you’ve already signed up for Office 365 subscription and have a verified domain.
+The external domain name has to be added as an Alternative UPN suffix in ‘Active Directories Domains & Trusts’.

 Use the following instructions to do so: